 Space Added Value

 Earth Observation: Acquisition of multispectral thermal infrared satellite Earth observation (EO) images are required for ThermCERT to function.
 The EO data is used to enhance timeliness of the existing census and government published datasets as well as to generate unique datasets not available anywhere else.
 These data are then the key for building reliable local area insights.
-The employed EO satellites for ThermCERT data products: NASA Landsat 4, 5, 7 and 8, Copernicus CORINE Land Cover and Urban Atlas products, European Settlement Map 2016, VIIRS day/night band night-time lights product.
+The employed EO satellites for ThermCERT’s data products are: NASA Landsat 4, 5, 7 and 8, Copernicus CORINE Land Cover and Urban Atlas products, European Settlement Map 2016, and the Visible Infrared Imaging Radiometer Suite (VIIRS) day/night band night-time lights product.